Table of Contents

 - Treasured social or leisure practices in favor of drinking or medications are neglected.

-- Due to various alcohol or substance addiction, mental wellbeing or physical conditions develop; but the addiction still persists.
+- Due to various alcohol or substance addictions, mental well-being or physical conditions develop; but the addiction still persists.

 - Usage of drugs adds to reckless or harmful actions.